-This way, you see where your money is going, what you can save and how best to avoid debts.
-With a budget, it becomes easier to plan and track your spending.
+Budgeting shows you where your money is going, what you can save, and how best to avoid debts.
+When budgeting on a low income, it becomes easier to plan and track your spending.

 Your smartphone can also be a great help.
 Download software that helps in tracking and recording expenses.
 Make use of digital tools that can help monitor and manage your spending.